Particular/docs.particular.net/nservicebus/messaging/validation-fluentvalidation.md

 The default lifecycle is per endpoint.

 By default, there are two exception scenarios when adding validators.
-So an exception will be thrown if:
+An exception will be thrown if:

  * No validators are found in an assembly that is scanned.
  * Any non-public validators are found in an assembly that is scanned.